 (How bad is it that I can’t remember if I’ve used it in another pattern too?)

 Each skein is 7 oz which means it only took SLIGHTLY less than 3 full skeins to whip up this beauty.
 Of course, you can make this adorable baby blanket in your favorite chunky yarn if you have a different favorite.

-The color I chose is a soft buttery-yellow which is a perfect gender neutral color for a baby blanket.
-If you need a unisex baby shower gift, this blanket in this color would be great!
+The color I chose is a soft buttery-yellow which is a perfect gender-neutral color for a baby blanket.
+If you need a unisex baby shower gift, this blanket in this solid color would be great!

 Squishy and Chunky Baby Blanket Crochet Pattern

 - US size M/N, 9 mm crochet hook (Don’t have this size crochet hook?
 No worries, you can get this ergonomic one delivered from Amazon to your front door!)